slevey087/nashJS/docs/quick-start.md

 Population().scoresByStrategy()
 ```

-You also might like to know specifically what happened during various steps in the game, and for that you can use `gameHistory`.
+You also might like to know specifically what happened during various steps in the game, and for that you can use `History`.
 The history is organized into 3 parts, and which part you are interested in will depend on your question.
-The first part is a **tree view**, which is an object structured to mirror the game play, including chains and nests.
+The first part is a **tree view**, which is an object structured to mirror the game play, including nested and chained _Playables_.
 This is primarily intended for game designers to see how the game progressed from step to step, and what happened along the way.
 This is the default view, which can be accessed with no modifiers.

 ```js
 History() // returns the tree view
 ```

 Next there is a **log view**.
 The log view is an array of entries, to tell you what happened in chronological order.
 This is useful for quickly seeing results for relatively short games.
-(Note: these entries may not be identical to the tree-view entries, as constructing a tree view requires going out of order.)
+(Note: these entries may not be identical to the tree-view entries, as constructing a tree view requires going out of chronological order.)

 ```js
 History().log // returns the log view